GovWare 2011 – Enterprise Security Track

-Before you doubt my grasp on info-security, here is why I would think twice before labeling something as an APT.
-My understanding of APT was somewhere along this line of Wikipedia’s definition: “Advanced persistent threat (APT) usually refers to a group, such as a foreign nation state government, with both the capability and the intent to persistently and effectively target a specific entity.”
+Before you doubt my grasp on info-security, here is why I would think twice before labelling something as an APT.
+My understanding of APT was somewhere along this line of Wikipedia’s definition: “Advanced persistent threat (APT) usually refers to a group, such as a foreign nation-state government, with both the capability and the intent to persistently and effectively target a specific entity.”

-Now, SecureAge has a product “SecureData” that sits at the end point as a security software that is specifically designed to fight APT.
-Example given was an exploit with a rootkit as a payload.
+Now, SecureAge has a product “SecureData” that sits at the endpoint as security software that is specifically designed to fight APT.
+The example given was an exploit with a rootkit as a payload.

 Now, would you consider an exploit with a rootkit as a payload an APT?
 Somehow I felt something was inaccurate about the example given.
 I quickly referred back to Wikipedia and deliberately read the definition once more.

-I gave some thought and concluded that APT could be defined and accepted as an attack (in any form) by organised cyber criminals.
-However, one could easily jump into conclusion that the infected email attachment I got yesterday was an APT.
-Because, really, it is hard to know for sure if it is the endeavor of an organised group who has been eyeing my organisation’s data for a long time.
+I gave some thought and concluded that APT could be defined and accepted as an attack (in any form) by organised cybercriminals.
+However, one could easily jump into the conclusion that the infected email attachment I got yesterday was an APT.
+Because, really, it is hard to know for sure if it is the endeavour of an organised group who has been eyeing my organisation’s data for a long time.